Edgar Franke

 Edgar Franke (born 21 January 1960) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag from the state of Hesse since 2009.

-In addition to his parliamentary work, he has been serving as Parliamentary State Secretary at the Federal Ministry of Health in the government of Chancellor Olaf Scholz since 2021.
+In addition to his parliamentary work, Franke served as Parliamentary State Secretary at the Federal Ministry of Health in the government of Chancellor Olaf Scholz from 2021 to 2025.

 Early life and education

 After graduating from the Albert-Schweitzer-School in Kassel and his civilian service with the district association of the Arbeiterwohlfahrt in Kassel, Franke studied political science and law in Marburg and Gießen.
 He passed the 1st state examination in law at the Justus-Liebig-University in Gießen and the 2nd state examination in law at the regional court in Kassel.

 Political career

 Franke first became a member of the Bundestag in the 2009 German federal election, representing the Schwalm-Eder district.
-He is a member of the Committee on Health, which he chaired from 2014 until 2017.
+He was a member of the Committee on Health, which he chaired from 2014 until 2017.
 He also served as a member of the Committee on Legal Affairs from 2009 until 2016.

 In addition to his committee assignments, Franke has been co-chairing the German-Iranian Parliamentary Friendship Group since 2018.

+In 2018, Federal Minister of Justice Katarina Barley appointed Franke as the government's official commissioner for the victims of terrorist attacks.
+He served in this position until 2022.

 Within his parliamentary group, Franke belongs to the Seeheim Circle.

+In 2024, Franke announced that he would not seek re-election for the Bundestag.